Ovarian Cancer: Who Is At Risk?

 Ovarian cancer is one of those conditions that you may not think about unless you have a family history of it.

-“It is true that ovarian cancer can be passed down through families, but there are other risk factors to consider,” says Fong Liu, MD, a gynecologic oncologist at BIDMC.
+"It's true that ovarian cancer can be passed down through families, but there are other risk factors to consider," says Leslie Garrett, MD, Director of Gynecology Oncology at BIDMC.

 In addition to family history, factors that can increase your risk of ovarian cancer include: